alephium/docs/docs/ralph/asset-permission-system.md

 Asset Permission System (APS) dictates the flow of assets in smart contracts.
 The explicit approval of the assets for each method invocation ensures that the methods can never spend more than what they are authorized for.
-Together with the UTXO model, it offers assets management solution that is simpler, more reliable and secure.
+Together with the UTXO model, it offers an asset management solution that is simpler, more reliable and more secure.